 Our place in the town?

 The local authorities and NHS are clearly very important to Coldstream citizens, as well as housing associations, but there is considerable room in the area for third sector bodies like us.
 We are a registered charity and have been since 1998.
 Under new Scottish legislation, in 2014 we converted to a Scottish Charitable Incorporated Organisation (SCIO) which gives our board of trustees greater protection from liability, we are able to do more for our community in terms of our remit and aims and objectives and we can attract a greater range of external grants.

 Other important third sector organisations in the town are: Gateway Association which arranges the town flowers, organises the High Street Christmas lights and the Coldstream Community News (CCN), the Connect Youth Group which occupies our community centre, the Royal British Legion - with various parts - and a Community Interest Company called Coldstream's Heritage which is repairing and conserving the medieval Lennel kirk.
 We also have Jock Law's Mens' Shed on the High Street.
 Coldstream Outdoor Play Project (COPP) is also now a charitable status SCIO.
 All these third sector bodies work closely together.

 Our trust works to a constitution approved by the charity regulator OSCR, is governed by a health and safety policy and risk assessments, comprehensive insurance and proper procedures for all its activities.
-The board meets monthly, our financial year-end is the 31st August and we have an independent examiner who certifies our accounts.
+The board meets monthly (last Wednesday at 7pm), our financial year-end is the 31st August and we have an independent examiner who certifies our accounts.

 We are a member of the Development Trust Association of Scotland which has over 200 members like us.